PHPirates/card-game-rules/cuttle.md

 ## Play

+### Deal
 Play begins with the dealer, who deals six cards to himself and five to his opponent.
 The remaining cards go on a drawing deck.
-The opponent then takes the first turn.
 Next to the drawing deck there is a scrap pile, initially empty, in which cards can be put face-up.

-A player taking a turn has two options, to draw a card or to play a card.

 ### Winning

 If the player has a number of point cards in front of him with a total value of 21 or more, that player has won.

-### Card actions
+### A turn

+The opponent of the dealer takes the first turn.
+A player taking a turn has two options, to draw a card or to play a card.
 In the case the player decides to play a card, he has the following options.

 1. Any card in the range \[A,10\] may be played as a *point card*.
 In this case, the player puts the card face-up on the table in front of him.